The pitfalls of next-token prediction

 \subsection{Observations.}

-\paragraph{Verifying in-distribution failure.} For a given distribution, we evaluate all our teacher-forced models by autoregressively generating solutions, and comparing that solution with the true one for an exact-match:

-We report $\agacc(\llm)$ (see Eq~\ref{eq:gen-acc}) and report it for path-star graphs of varying topologies in Fig.~\ref{fig:all-accs} and Table~\ref{table:gen-acc}.
-We observe that all models (even when pre-trained) struggle to learn the task accurately.
-The accuracy values are precisely limited to the value achievable if the model uniformly guesses a path starting from $\start$ i.e., $\approx \frac{1}{d}$, thus establishing complete in-distribution failure.
+\paragraph{Verifying in-distribution failure.} For a given distribution, we evaluate all our teacher-forced models by autoregressively generating solutions, and comparing that solution with the true one for an exact-match.
+We denote this accuracy as $\agacc(\llm)$ (see Eq~\ref{eq:gen-acc}) and report it for path-star graphs of varying topologies in Fig.~\ref{fig:all-accs} and Table~\ref{table:gen-acc}.
+As observed, all models (even when pre-trained) struggle to learn the task accurately.
+The accuracies are precisely limited to the value when uniformly guessing a path from $\start$ i.e., $\approx \frac{1}{d}$, thus establishing complete in-distribution failure.
 This is so even when trained to fit sample sizes up to $200k$ to $100\%$ accuracy, and despite the fact that the training and test graphs have identical topology.
 Next, we quantitatively demonstrate how this stark failure arises from our two hypothesized mechanisms (Failure~\ref{fail:clever},~\ref{fail:diff-token}).

-\paragraph{Verifying Failure \ref{fail:clever} (The Clever Hans cheat)} We had hypothesized that the teacher-forcing model would use cheating to fit the training tokens (the ones that follow $\response_1$ in each instance).
+\paragraph{Verifying Failure \ref{fail:clever} (The Clever Hans cheat)} We had hypothesized that the teacher-forced model would cheat to fit the training tokens (the ones that follow $\responsetoken_1$ in each instance).
 Specifically, to predict node $\node_{i}$ in the true path, the model can exploit the ground truth node $\node_{i-1}$ that is revealed as input.
 Rather than learning to plan, the model would simply predict the node that is outwardly adjacent to $\node_{i-1}$.
 To quantify whether this behavior emerges, we ``teacher-force'' the model with a uniform random neigbhor $\node_1'$ of $\start$.
-We then look for whether the model indiscriminately applies the learned Clever Hans cheat here: does the model simply follow along the path that emanates from the neigbhor $\node_1'$, not necessarily ending in $\goal$?
+We then test whether the model indiscriminately applies the learned Clever Hans cheat here: does the model religiously follow the path that emanates from the neigbhor $\node_1'$, not necessarily ending in $\goal$?
 We measure the exact match of this path on a held-out set as $\cheatacc(\llm)$ ( Eq~\ref{eq:cheatacc}).